dsarov/ARDaP/README.md

 2) Create a new environment with conda called "ardap" and install the software with `conda create --name ardap -c dsarov -c bioconda -c r ardap`.
 Follow the instructions and the software should fully install with all dependencies.

+3) ARDaP requires Tex (specifically XeLaTeX) for compilation of the reports.
+If you don't have this compiler in your PATH or Tex installed on your system, you can follow the instructions here for installation (https://nbconvert.readthedocs.io/en/latest/install.html).
+Once installed check the `xelatex` is in your PATH i.e. `which xelatex`.
+If this is still not in your PATH you can edit the nextflow.config file to manually point to the xelatex compiler by editing the line `env.PATH="$PATH:/usr/local/texlive/2017/bin/x86_64-linux/"`

 3) Activate the ardap environment that was installed by conda, `conda activate ardap`

 4) To run ARDaP, `nextflow run dsarov/ardap`.